Naples Assault Defense Lawyer

 In many cases, simple assault charges are classified as second-degree misdemeanors.
 If you are convicted of a first-time assault charge, you may face 60 days behind bars and a fine of up to $500.
 The penalties increase significantly for aggravated assault.
 If you are accused of threatening another person with a deadly weapon such as a knife or gun, you may be charged with a third-degree felony.
 Those convicted of aggravated assault may face up to five years in prison and a $5000 fine.
 Additionally, many convicted felons face difficulties securing housing and employment long after their sentence is served.

-How Can a Skilled Criminal Defense Attorney Help Me?
+How Can a Criminal Defense Attorney Help Me?

 An assault conviction can completely upend your life, leaving you facing severe penalties and a criminal record.
-Since the stakes are so high, it is essential to have an experienced criminal defense attorney in your corner.
-A few of the many ways a criminal defense attorney can help you include the following:
+Since the stakes are so high, it is essential to have an experienced defense lawyer in your corner.
+A few of the many ways your criminal defense attorney can help you include the following:

 - Conducting an independent investigation into your case